SUBSTANCE USE AND CO-OCCURRING DISORDER

 We have been approached and built solidarity with referral sources including hospital discharge planners, judicial system professionals, social workers, community centers, religious organizations, substance use treatment facilities that cannot care for the co-occurring patient and other sources.
 The professionals at Hathaway have established strong bonds and interagency trust as Hathaway has proved its professionalism and effectiveness over the years.
 We have an 72 percentage of successful completions and 80 percentage of long-term successful sobriety.

-The Medical/Clinical model of care has finally been acknowledged as the most effective modality when treating patients with co-occurring disorders.
-After many, many years of misunderstanding the disease of addiction, the Medical/Clinical model is laying the groundwork, as we go forward, in treating this formerly intangible and enigmatic disease.
+The Supervised Detox/Clinical model of care has finally been acknowledged as the most effective modality when treating patients with co-occurring disorders.
+After many, many years of misunderstanding the disease of addiction, the Supervised Detox/Clinical model is laying the groundwork, as we go forward, in treating this formerly intangible and enigmatic disease.

 The disease has finally been diagnosed as having neurological origins in tandem with attachment disorder, developmental trauma and physical and mental genealogical contributions.
 Healing begins with the provider understanding the complexity of the disease and employing evidence-based services that support repairing a “broken” endorphin system and pain relief (emotional or other) seeking behaviors.
 Any program “worth its’ salt” will utilize a biopsychosocial approach and the American Society of Addiction Medicine’s (ASAM) criterion to assess and determine appropriate care for each patient.